-I’ve put together a list of helpful national and local Portland, OR resources for mental health and suicide prevention.
-This list reflects that there is not a one-size fits all solution — text or online chat may be a better option for somebody who doesn’t have privacy to talk, and with “warmlines,” people may wish to seek help even if their life is not imminently in danger.
+I’ve put together a list of helpful national and local Portland, OR and Seattle, WA resources for mental health and suicide prevention.
+This list reflects that there is no one-size fits all solution — text or online chat may be a better option for somebody who doesn’t have privacy to talk, and with “warmlines,” people may wish to seek help even if their life is not imminently in danger.
 Please let me know if any of these links are broken, or if you have new ones to suggest.
 Thank you, and be well.

 Founding Members of the St. John’s Suicide Prevention Team: Elizabeth Gadwa, Laura Bee, and Kristen Gray

 https://suicidepreventionlifeline.org The National Suicide Prevention Lifeline at 1-800-273-8255 provides 24/7, free and confidential support for people in distress, prevention and crisis resources for you or your loved ones, and best practices for professionals.
 Telephone and online chat available.